Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Availability: US, CAN, UK, EU, AUS

-The Bluefin Cruise Jr. is a smaller version of the popular Bluefin Cruise 10’8”.
-It’s not only shorter, though, it’s also narrower and thinner (9’ x 29” x 5”).
-All of this together makes a much better fit for kids while still using the same materials and construction as the full-size version.
-The Cruise Jr. also includes a kayak seat and kayak paddle conversion with the kit.
+The Bluefin Cruise Jr. is a smaller version of the popular Bluefin Cruise 10’8″.
+It’s not only shorter, though, but it’s also narrower and thinner (8′ x 29″ x 5″).
+This makes a much better fit for kids while using the same materials and construction as the full-size version.

 Check the best price for the Cruise Jr. by Bluefin